auth0/auth0-PHP/README.md

 $usersList = $auth0Api->users->search([ "q" => "email@test.com" ]);
 ```

+2.2
+- Now the SDK fetches the user using the `tokeninfo` endpoint to be fully compliant with the openid spec
+- Now the SDK supports RS256 codes, it will decode using the `.well-known/jwks.json` endpoint to fetch the public key

 2.x
 - Session storage now returns null (and null is expected by the sdk) if there is no info stored (this change was made since false is a valid value to be stored in session).